 History isn't written by historians; they merely try to make sense of it.
 History is written by people, famous and not so famous.

 I collect a subspecialty of postal history—the messages written by everyday people on the backs of postal cards, which are government-issued cards with a preprinted stamp on the card.
-(Because Canadians have slightly different terminology; they call them 'postal stationery cards' to differentiate them from picture post cards.)
+(Canadians use slightly different terminology; they call them 'postal stationery cards' to differentiate them from picture post cards.)

 I focus on Alaskan postal history and the history of a turn-of-the-20th century postal card that featured a portrait of John Adams.